Charlie5DH/Sense-Hat-RT-Dashboard/README.md

     npm start
 ```

+To read more about the containers go to Containers section.

 ## WebSockets

 WebSocket is a computer communication protocol that provides a full duplex communication channel over a single TCP connection.
 All internet browsers have supported Websockets since 2011.